6 ChatGPT Cover Letter Tips & Tricks To Help You Get Hired Faster

 Well, it's simple: people (and companies) mostly care about themselves.

-Here's how you might reflect this idea in your cover letter:
+Here's how you might reflect this idea in a more personalized cover letter:

 “Last year, my client from Niche Pursuits saw a 583% growth in traffic.
 And I'm not just talking about vanity metrics, either.
 We're talking about actual, high-quality traffic that converts.

 After investing in an article, Spencer received over 10,000 visitors in three days using an untapped traffic source I'd like to bring to your attention.”

 Here are the things you need to remember as in your dream job search!

 Step 1: Hook + Twist